 First, you test you can accept payments properly.

-So, first part of your order processing testing is to have someone visit your staging website and place an order using these dummy details.
+So, the first part of your order processing testing is to have someone visit your staging website and place an order using these dummy details.

 This mimics the experience real customers will get making a payment.
 You check it tells them the payment’s accepted when they fill in the correct details and check the payment gateway back-end to make sure it registered.
 You should also check the payment confirmation goes to your order processing system.